-The NACUBO Fellows Program is a one-year leadership development program designed to provide support, education, and learning opportunities to individuals who seek a chief business officer position for their next role.
-Through access to experienced chief business officers, presidents, provosts, NACUBO experts, and other higher education leaders, the Fellows Program will provide participants with the opportunity to:
+Launched in 2016, the NACUBO Fellows Program is a one-year leadership development program designed to provide support, education, and learning opportunities to individuals who seek a chief business officer position for their next role.
+Through access to experienced chief business officers, presidents, provosts, NACUBO experts, and other higher education leaders, the Fellows Program provides participants with the opportunity to:

 - Develop an understanding of the complexities of the chief business officer role

 - Gain broad exposure to the field of higher education

 - Understand the key competencies that are required for high performance as a chief business officer

 - Learn how veteran chief business officers have addressed institutional and professional challenges

 - Build a network of colleagues who serve as a resource of support throughout the fellow's career